top of page

 Summary

 Some believe Jesus preached mainly to the Jews while Paul later brought a simpler message to the Gentiles.
 This raises a common question: did Jesus and Paul teach different gospels?
-This Scripture-based study examines Jesus’ pre- and post-resurrection ministry, Paul’s writings, and key Bible passages showing whether their teachings were truly different or part of one unified message for the whole world.
+This Scripture-based study examines Jesus’ pre- and post-resurrection ministry, Paul’s writings, and key Bible passages to determine whether their teachings were truly different or part of one unified message for the whole world.

 Contents